Antimicrobial stewardship from the frontline – updates and opportunities

 This interactive webinar will cover common infection cases encountered in clinical practice, current guidance for their management and resources that can support clinicians.
 A focus of the webinar will be the management of recurrent urinary tract infections in an era of an ageing population and rising Gram-negative antimicrobial resistance.
 Alternatives or adjuncts to prophylactic antibiotics will be discussed and how they can be promoted in daily clinical practice.

-The meeting is sponsored by Fondazione Menarini with an unrestricted educational grant.
+The meeting is sponsored by Fondazione Menarini.
 Content is created by BMJ and editorially independent with no content input from Fondazione Menarini.

 Rethinking UTI Management: Alternatives to Long-Term Antibiotics